Adyen/adyen-openapi/README.md

 ### x-publicVersion

-This is an auxiliary extension that help us verify that the current API version is publicly available.
+This is an auxiliary extension that helps us verify that the current API version is publicly available.

 ### x-addedInVersion, x-deprecatedInVersion and x-deprecatedMessage